 I straddle the worlds of academia/theory and practice, serving as the Board President of Trans Bodies, Trans Selves, a national non-profit organization that publishes a 649-page resource guide of the same name, by and for the trans*, genderqueer, and gender-nonconforming communities.
 Through this work, I connect with leading transgender and gender expansive scholars in medicine, law, mental health, social sciences, politics, and culture to collaborate on editions of Trans Bodies.
-I recently authored the Religion and Spirituality chapter of the second edition of the book, to be released in 2021, while managing a nationwide qualitative survey of 2,440 respondents, and editing several chapters.
+I recently authored the Religion and Spirituality chapter of the second edition of the book, released April 2022, while managing a nationwide qualitative survey of 2,440 respondents, and editing several chapters.

 I also co-authored the Religion and Spirituality chapter in textbook Gender Confirmation Surgery: Principles and Techniques for an Emerging Field, edited by Loren Schecter, released 2020.
 I review Protestant Christian, Buddhist, and New Age/Other Traditions’ theological responses to gender confirmation surgery, to improve bedside manner with surgical patients and caregivers.